vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 The multiple-job situation as well as the knowledge transition work led to things being more busy, but by Q4 things will be closer to a normal steady state.

-## Personal practices documentation and improvement

-In Q2 and part of Q3 2022, I've been focused on streamlining and improving my personal practices.
-This has included a fair amount of documentation and extensive thinking.
-I expect this to continue to some extent through the rest of Q3 2022, but to get to a background level by Q4.

-The short-run effect has been to increase my time allocation to personal chores and reduce the time allocation to work and personal projects (relative to the counterfactual) but I expect the medium-run effect to be neutral and the long-run effect to be in the opposite direction.
-I expect the "medium-run" effect will be seen by the end of Q4 and the "long-run" effect by mid-2023.

 ## House move